gitter-badger/fluentkit/readme.md

 Great, if your here it sounds like you want to help us out.
 Thanks!

-The framework is self contained and is setup to run inside a vagrant container during development.
+The framework is self contained and is setup to run inside a vagrant vm during development.

 To ensure elements are tested in a consistent environment please run all tests through this vagrant box.